webdriverio/webdriverio/website/blog/2020-02-22-webdriverio-v6-released.md

 ![bundle size comparison](./assets/bundlesize.png)

-By using [`got`](https://github.com/sindresorhus/got) as new dependency to make requests in WebDriver we are now technically also able to run WebdriverIO in the browser we creates interesting possibilities and was a requirement for our [roadmap item](https://github.com/webdriverio/webdriverio/blob/master/ROADMAP.md#upcoming-projects-in-no-particular-order) to build a fiddle platform for WebdriverIO scripts.
+By using [`got`](https://github.com/sindresorhus/got) as new dependency to make requests in WebDriver we are now technically also able to run WebdriverIO in the browser which creates interesting possibilities and was a requirement for our [roadmap item](https://github.com/webdriverio/webdriverio/blob/master/ROADMAP.md#upcoming-projects-in-no-particular-order) to build a fiddle platform for WebdriverIO scripts.

 The new version v6 will also come with a lot of internal improvements that will speed up test execution and lower CPU and memory usage.
 Especially when it comes to fetching elements we were able to reduce a lot of overhead and spead things up: